What is Elasticsearch?

 Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Since its release in 2010, Elasticsearch has quickly become the most popular search engine and is commonly used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.

 On January 21, 2021, Elastic NV announced that they would change their software licensing strategy and not release new versions of Elasticsearch and Kibana under the permissive Apache License, Version 2.0 (ALv2) license.
 Instead, new versions of the software will be offered under the Elastic license, with source code available under the Elastic License or SSPL.
 These licenses are not open source and do not offer users the same freedoms.
 To ensure that the open-source community and our customers continue to have a secure, high-quality, fully open-source search and analytics suite, we introduced the OpenSearch project, a community-driven, ALv2 licensed fork of open-source Elasticsearch and Kibana.

 How does Elasticsearch work?

-Elasticsearch offers simple REST based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for a variety of use-cases.
+Elasticsearch offers simple REST-based APIs, a simple HTTP interface, and uses schema-free JSON documents, making it easy to get started and quickly build applications for various use cases.